UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS9/ps9-nonparametric-unsupervised.md

 ```

 ![](ps9-nonparametric-unsupervised_files/figure-markdown_github/unnamed-chunk-6-1.png)

+From the graph, we can clearly visualize 4 clusters which are separated mainly based on their first principal component values.
+Thus, states are clustered based on the level of violent crime rates.

 1. Perform *K*-means clustering with *K* = 3.
 Plot the observations on the first and second principal components and color-code each state based on their cluster membership.
 Describe your results.